polodev/laravel-video-player/readme.md

 * you can search topics (only in topic listing page)

-* you can keep some series hidden which  listed on `series-hidden` slug ( :) Negativity in mind ). you have to type those slug in address bar manually
+* you can keep some series hidden (in edit section) which  listed on `series-hidden` slug ( :) Privacy in mind ). you have to type those slug in address bar manually

+* you can increase video speed which will be stored in local storage.

+* next and previous video link  in series.

+* next video will automatically loaded

-## todo
+## todo / or contribution ?

 [] adding seeking option for video player